tris-10/LiabilityThresholdModel/README.md

 # LiabilityThresholdModel
-Mixed model method for case control outcomes, for proper calibration under ascertainment bias and relatedness.
+Mixed model method for case control outcomes, for proper calibration and improved power in settings of ascertainment bias and relatedness.